ethernal/react-boilerplate/README.md

 ## Known Bugs

+### Loading CSS files in Typescript

+Loading SCSS works, but if you try loading CSS files the build will break.
+This is webpack configuration issue I am certain, but at the moment I do not have the capacity or need to deal with this.
+I will appreciate help if it is offered.

 ### Cypress and Chrome Enterprise

 Runnning Cypress with Chrome Enterprise version that has settings locked (at this moment I do not know which) can make code like this: